ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 ## Short Project Description
 As group we never have worked a lot with Image Classification nor worked with it.
 So, we want to create a Image Classification Model, which is based on simple street view Images and predicts by looking at the images the country which the image represents as first step.
 As second step, the model will be more advanced and the Model predicts the coordinate of the image instead of predicting the right country.
 Instead of facing just one Business Case, the aim of this Image Classification Model is to be a base model for multiple Cases.
 But for what use will a classifying model for countries or coordinate from images be?
 - **Helping find missing persons**: It can help find where missing people might be by analyzing pictures shared publicly.
 The emotional impact of helping reunite families or providing important clues is huge.
 Especially when the model will be used additionally to the finding process for a police.
-For missing people every second counts after a kidnapping, especially when the person is missing internationally.
+For missing people, every second counts after a kidnapping, especially when the person is missing internationally.
 - **Supporting Humanitarian Action:** In disaster situations, it could help to quickly identify the most affected areas by analyzing current images from social media or aid organizations.
 This would improve the coordination of rescue and relief efforts and offer hope and support to those affected.
 - **Find new places to visit:** We all have seen cool places on Instagram or other social platform.
 But often we don't know where this place is.
 In this case, our image classifier can help to find out where this image has been taken, and so we can, may visit the place.

 But what should de Model classify?
-Therefore we did some research and decided us for a Classification Task which could be widely used on different important Use Cases.
-It should help for example find missing people by analysing openly published pictures of them after the crime.
+Therefore, we did some research and decided us for a Classification Task which could be widely used on different important Use Cases.
+It should help for example find missing people by analyzing openly published pictures of them after the crime.